 Zebra MIL-STD-810G Salt Fog Tested and Corrosion Resistant Tablet Computers

 Zebra’s XC6-series ultra-rugged tablets are IP67 and MIL-STD-810G rated for use in maritime environments where salt fog is prevalent.
 The XC6 is ideal for Navy, Coast Guard, Marine or other military sea-based units where real-time communications and sensitive data transmissions are essential to daily operations.
-The XC6 DM and DML configurations offer commercial maritime organisations a highly-reliable military-grade tablet PC platform that offers the same ultra-rugged level of resistance to salt air corrosion with more flexibility around other processor, storage and data entry components.
+The XC6 DM and DML configurations offer commercial maritime organizations a highly-reliable military-grade tablet PC platform that offers the same ultra-rugged level of resistance to salt air corrosion with more flexibility around other processor, storage and data entry components.